Base URL (no global /api prefix in default Nest bootstrap)

 }Solutions

 Solution mix is driven by your package and key scopes (see feature keys on each card).
-The published OpenAPI document lists versioned integration routes under /v1 (e.g. GET /v1/pass-template/organization/:id for templates).
+The published OpenAPI document lists versioned integration routes under /v1 (e.g. GET /v1/membership-program/organization/:id for membership programs).

 Route prefixes: giftcardgiftcard-templategiftcard-transaction